-“There is no place, just like this place, anywhere near this place, so this must be the place.” –A sign that greets visitors to Cabot’s Pueblo Museum
+“There is no place, just like this place, anywhere near this place, so this must be the place.” -–A sign that greets visitors at Cabot’s Pueblo Museum.

-Wander your way through Desert Hot Springs, and you might be surprised to stumble upon a distinctively Hopi pueblo in the land of the Cahuilla.
-Venture closer to this historic – and entirely hand-built – landmark, and you’ll soon discover that Cabot’s Pueblo Museum holds some of the greatest tales the oasis has to tell.
+Wander your way through Desert Hot Springs and you might be surprised to stumble upon a distinctively Hopi pueblo in the land of the Cahuilla.
+Venture closer to this historic, entirely hand-built landmark, and you’ll soon discover that Cabot’s Pueblo Museum holds some of the greatest tales the oasis has to tell.

 Best of all, tours of this storied museum are open to the public.

 A Historic House

 The house itself is a menagerie, illustrating the many adventures of homesteader Cabot Yerxa, one of the original founding fathers of Desert Hot Springs.
 The entire 35-room structure is made of reclaimed and salvaged materials, filled with photos, artifacts and historic items that take visitors on a wild journey through Yerxa’s storied life.